How does your company respond to an internal emergency?

 Facilities

 Facilities is also a primary first responder for the company.
-They are usually the first point of contact for buildingspecific issues.
-Their emergency role is to respond to a building emergency, and they usually coordinate with local emergency responders, particularly the Fire Department, Search and Rescue, and Hazardous Material Teams.
-This department will often be responsible for the development of emergency procedures, the maintenance of emergency response equipment (such as life safety and fire suppression systems), training for Floor Wardens or EERTs, and fire drills for the building.
+They are usually the first point of contact for building-specific issues.
+Their emergency role is to respond to building emergencies and coordinate with local emergency responders, particularly the Fire Department, Search and Rescue, and Hazardous Material Teams.
+This department is often responsible for developing emergency procedures, maintaining emergency response equipment (such as life safety and fire suppression systems), training Floor Wardens or EERTs, and conducting fire drills for the building.

 Reception

-The Reception Team may not be thought of as a company responder but they often provide a key role as a central hub for communication.
+A Reception Team may not be thought of as a company responder but they often provide a key role as a central hub for communication.
 Many companies use the receptionist’s line as the primary number to call in emergencies, or the reception area as a central meeting or reporting location following an incident.
 Because of this “central hub” role, it is critical that they be part of the Company Responder Team.
 In addition, because many companies depend on “grapevine communication,” they may have access to more and better information than you may know.
-They are also often the first official company person who greets local fire or police responders.
+They are also often the first official company representative to greet local fire or police responders.

 Company Responder Plans